We are excited to announce that Naka-Kon 2020 will be a host convention for a World Cosplay Summit USA Preliminary!

 - Any groups or individual entrants who wish to do any sort of fight or dance choreography must rehearse on the stage prior to the show to ensure safety.

-- Cosplay contest staff reserve the right to disqualify anyone for any logical reason, including but not limited to: cheating, inappropriate behavior at the convention, or offensive cosplays.
+- The cosplay directors reserve the right to disqualify anyone for any logical reason, including but not limited to: cheating, inappropriate behavior at the convention, and offensive cosplays.

 - Main Stage Cosplay Contest winners (whether craftsmanship, runway, or skit) may not enter the Sunday Hallway Cosplay Contest with their winning costumes.

 The Main Stage Cosplay Contest provides an opportunity for participants to showcase cosplay craftsmanship and runway performances.
 All entrants will be judged on craftsmanship and runway performance, where craftsmanship is judged before the Main Stage performance, and runway will be judged as entrants walk the stage.
-Entrants in the skit category have the option of being judged on craftsmanship, which will be an option on the registration page.
+Entrants in the skit category have the option of being judged on craftsmanship.
 A single entry into the cosplay Main Stage is 1-2 individuals.
-If there are more than 2 individuals in your entry, you will need to enter as a skit, with a maximum of 5 people.
+Entries of 1-2 people are welcome to enter as a skit; however, if there are more than 2 individuals in your entry, you are required to enter as a skit.
+Skits may not exceed 6 people.

-If something comes up, please notify the cosplay directors immediately so we can withdraw your entry and allow another entry into the contest.
+If you are unable to compete for any reason, please notify the cosplay directors immediately so we can withdraw your entry and allow another entry into the contest.
 Those who do not notify the cosplay staff of their withdrawal may be banned from the cosplay contests for the next year.

 All contestants will self-sort into class level.
 This ensures that each participant is judged fairly among those in their same skill level.

-- Intermediate: Any contestant who has won two or fewer category awards in any costume/cosplay contest, or convention cosplay contest (e.g. Best Beginner, or Best Beginner craftsmanship).
-At least 65% of your costume must be made by you.
+- Intermediate: Any contestant who has won two or fewer category awards in any costume/cosplay contest, or convention cosplay contest (e.g. Best Beginner, or Best Beginner craftsmanship), or three or more small cosplay awards (e.g. a judge’s choice award) At least 65% of your costume must be made by you.

 - Master: Any contestant who has won three or more category awards in any costume/cosplay contest, or convention cosplay contest, or someone who has income exceeding $10,000 per year from costuming, cosplay, sewing, prop construction, wig construction/styling, or any other costume/cosplay-related field.
 At least 75% of your costume must be made by you.

-Please note the cosplay contest team reserves the right to move you to an appropriate class at any time without prior warning in the interest of the integrity of the contest.
+Please note the cosplay directors reserve the right to move you to an appropriate class at any time without prior warning in the interest of the integrity of the contest.

 Craftsmanship judging will occur ahead of the Main Stage Cosplay Contest through prejudging on Saturday of the contest.
-Prejudging time is determined by your cosplay class, via block scheduling.
-You will receive information about your judging time with your confirmation email, which should come to you about a week after the online sign-ups have closed.
+Your prejudging time is determined by your cosplay class via block scheduling.
+You will receive information about your judging time slot approximately one week before Naka-Kon.
 While cosplay contests do eat up quite a bit of your Saturday schedule, block scheduling allows contestants to enjoy the convention prior to to their judging, as well as take time to eat, hydrate, and rest before the Main Stage Contest.
-As much as we'd love to keep you to ourselves, we want you to spread your wings and enjoy the the convention as much as possible!
+As much as we’d love to keep you to ourselves, we want you to spread your wings and enjoy the convention as much as possible!

 - Craftsmanship Contest entrants are assigned a time slot based on their class.
 All judging will take place on Saturday before the contest.